dmhendricks/wordpress-toolkit/README.md

 ### Contributing

-If you can make the code better or recommend/contribute code that would be useful to include, [please do so](https://github.com/dmhendricks/wordpress-toolkit/issues)!
+If you can make the code better or recommend/contribute code that would be useful to include, [please let me know](https://github.com/dmhendricks/wordpress-toolkit/issues).

 ## Requirements

 * WordPress 4.0 or higher
 * PHP 5.6 or higher

+## Features

+* [ConfigRegistry](https://github.com/dmhendricks/wordpress-toolkit/wiki/ConfigRegistry) class - Loads plugin/theme settings from an array or JSON file.
+* [ObjectCache](https://github.com/dmhendricks/wordpress-toolkit/wiki/ObjectCache) class - A wrapper for setting/fetching values from the WordPress object cache, where available.
+* [ScriptObject](https://github.com/dmhendricks/wordpress-toolkit/wiki/ScriptObject) class - Inject JavaScript variables or CSS into the page head or write/enqueue external files.

 ## Install with Composer